 Developing local communities with Project Prabhat

-Launched in December 2013, Project Prabhat (dawn) focuses on engaging with and contributing to the rural communities around Hindustan Unilever Limited’s key sites, such as factories, branches and depots.
-As a Unilever Sustainable Living Plan (USLP) led programme, the project’s efforts are concentrated on three key areas: enhancing livelihoods, water conservation, and improving health and well-being.
+Launched in December 2013, Project Prabhat (dawn) focuses on engaging with and contributing to the rural communities around Hindustan Unilever Limited’s key sites, such as factories, branches and depots to create sustainable communities.
+As a Unilever Sustainable Living Plan (USLP) led programme, the project’s efforts were thus far concentrated on three key areas: enhancing livelihoods, water conservation, and improving health and well-being.
+This year the programme has also commenced work on plastics.

-The livelihood initiatives aim to enhance employability skills of women and young people through vocational training.
-The skills range from retailing to tailoring.
-Project Prabhat has joined hands with LabourNet, Development Alternatives, Yusuf Meherally Centre and Mann Deshi Foundation to offer training at Prabhat Livelihood Centres across 17 locations.
+The livelihood initiatives aim to enhance employability skills and income generation among rural communities.
+Prabhat Livelihood centres have been instrumental in skilling and nurturing entrepreneurial mindset and improving income of women and youth through vocational training.
+The training range from beauty & hair care, tailoring, retail sales, electricals among others and are conducted in partnership with NGO partners - LabourNet, Development Alternatives, Yusuf Meherally Centre and Mann Deshi Foundation to offer training at Prabhat Livelihood Centres across 19 locations.

 Armed with new skill sets, the trainees have either acquired jobs in different organisations or have become entrepreneurs.
-Project Prabhat has recently launched ‘Project Mooo’ in collaboration with UDAY in Rajpura, Punjab.
-‘Mooo’ an app-based dairy farming solution aims to improve cattle milk productivity in the region and enhance the livelihoods of dairy farmers.
+Apart from the livelihood centre initiative, Prabhat has improved incomes of dairy farmers through their ‘Project Moo’ intervention in collaboration with UDAY in Rajpura, Punjab.
+‘Mooo’ is an app-based dairy farming solution which aims to improve cattle milk productivity in the region and enhance the livelihoods of dairy farmers.

 Health & Well-being